$\mathrm{L}^1$ full groups of flows: Dissipative and monotone transformations

-\section{Dissipative and Monotone Transformations}
+\chapter{Dissipative and monotone transformations}

-The previous section studied conservative transformations, whereas this one concentrates on dissipative ones.
-Our goal will be to show that any dissipative \( T \in \lfgr{\mathbb{R} \acts X} \) of index \( \ind(T) = 0 \) belongs to the derived subgroup \( D(\lfgr{\mathbb{R} \acts X}) \).
-We begin however by describing some general aspects of dynamics of dissipative automorphisms.
+The previous chapter studied conservative transformations, whereas this one concentrates on dissipative ones.
+Our goal will be to show that any dissipative \( T \in \lfgr{\mathbb{R} \acts X} \) of index \( \ind(T) = 0 \) belongs to the derived subgroup \( \derived(\lfgr{\mathbb{R} \acts X}) \).
+Recall that conversely, \emph{every} element of the (topological) derived group \( \derived(\lfgr{\mathbb{R} \acts X}) \) has index zero since the index map is a continuous group homomorphism taking values in an abelian topological group.
+We begin by describing some general aspects of the dynamics of dissipative automorphisms.

-Recall that according to Proposition~\ref{prop:hopf-decomposition-full-group}, any transformation \( T \in \fgr{\mathbb{R} \acts X} \) induces a \( T \)-invariant partition of the phase space \( X = D \sqcup C \) such that \( T|_{C} \) is conservative and \( T|_{D} \) is dissipative.
-Formally speaking, a transformation is said to be dissipative if the partition trivializes to \( D = X \).
-For the purpose of this section it is however convenient to widen this notion just a bit by allowing \( T \) to have fixed points.
+Recall that according to Proposition~\ref{prop:hopf-decomposition-full-group}, any transformation \( T \in \fgr{\mathbb{R} \acts X} \) induces a \( T \)-invariant partition of the phase space \( X = C_T \sqcup D_T \) such that \( T|_{C_T} \) is conservative and \( T|_{D_T} \) is dissipative.
+Formally speaking, a transformation is said to be dissipative if the partition trivializes to \( D_T = X \).
+For the purpose of this chapter, it is, however, convenient to widen this notion just a bit by allowing \( T \) to have fixed points.